mdmould/tqdm_pathos/README.md

 ## Installation

-You can `pip install tqdm-pathos'.
+You can `pip install tqdm-pathos`.

 ## Usage